spotlightpa/poor-richard/content/statecollege/2023-10-04-SPLSUPNEWCH.md

 +++
-authors = ["Angela Couloumbis"] blurb = "Herm Suplizio now faces a total of 23 criminal counts, including ones that involve a mysterious bag of cash delivered to city hall." byline = "Angela Couloumbis of Spotlight PA" description = "Herm Suplizio now faces a total of 23 criminal counts, including ones that involve a mysterious bag of cash delivered to city hall." image = "external/f75jebrwjgnx8tzx76k90f84s4.jpeg" image-credit = "Min Xian / Spotlight PA"
+authors = ["Angela Couloumbis"] blurb = "Herm Suplizio now faces a total of 23 criminal counts, including ones that involve a mysterious bag of cash delivered to city hall." byline = "Angela Couloumbis of Spotlight PA and Brad Bumsted of LNP" description = "Herm Suplizio now faces a total of 23 criminal counts, including ones that involve a mysterious bag of cash delivered to city hall." image = "external/f75jebrwjgnx8tzx76k90f84s4.jpeg" image-credit = "Min Xian / Spotlight PA"